brodieaustin/the-rift/the-rift.markdown

 But being out in the open about something that many people were find keeping less visible did discomfort some people.
 Again, he had grown accustomed to and tolerated a certain amount of visible discomfort from people.
 But he did not want to disliked or reviled in town.

 He stood up and said, "Chief, I will do it.
 But you have to let me walk out of this office and go home with my sister.
-I don't want to sign anything or do anythign.
+I don't want to sign anything or do anything.
 I leave as a free man, like this night before never happened."

 "Never happened," the chief said.